• Skip to primary navigation

 Is wild coho salmon mercury-safe?

-Yes, studies have found that most types of salmon are very low in mercury.
+Studies have found that most types of salmon are very low in mercury.
 It is safe to eat salmon 2-3 times a week.

 How to tell if salmon has gone bad?

 You can tell the salmon has gone bad if it has an extra-strong fish odor.
-All fish has some kind of odor, but if it is pungent, then it should be tossed.
+All fish has some odor, but if it is pungent, then it should be tossed.
 Additionally, if salmon is bad, it may take on an ammonia or sour smell.
 Don’t eat it if you notice any of these odors.
 Bacteria and mold have most likely started to develop at this point, and it could make you sick.

 How long will grilled salmon keep in the fridge?